Complete poker terminology: all poker terms

 Showdown – it is the last stage in the hand when those players who remained in the game show their cards and determine the winning combination.

 Side pot – it is a pot which only players with the chips can fight for.
-It is played when one short stack player or several ones went all-in.
-For example: player “1” bets 5$, players “2” and “3” call the bet, but the player “3” has only 3$ that’s why he calls with his entire remained stack.
-As a result the player “3” will fight only for the main pot 9$ (3$ from each player), and a side pot (4$) will be taken by one of the two players who has the chips.
-The player “3” cannot pretend to it.
+It is played when one short-stack player or several ones went all-in.
+For example, Player "1" bets $5, Players "2" and "3" call the bet, but Player "3" has only $3 that’s why he calls with his entire remained stack.
+As a result, Player "3" will fight only for the main pot $9 ($3 from each player), and a side pot ($4) will be taken by one of the two players who have the chips.
+Player "3" cannot claim it.

 Sit and Go or SnG – it is a tournament that starts at the time when the necessary participants’ amount have registered in it.

-Sizing, bet-sizing – it is a size of the bet.
-In the process of bet-sizing you should consider the odds – the chances for winning and also the number of players participating in the hand.
+Sizing, bet-sizing – it is the size of the bet.
+In the process of bet-sizing, you should consider the odds – the chances for winning and also the number of players participating in the hand.

-Skill – it is a level of player’s qualification.
+Skill – it is a level of a player’s qualification.

 Slow-play – it is a method where the main goal is to trap the opponent, it is done with a strong combination or the nuts.